teedjay/playground-jee8/README.md

 This is a list of the features tested in this project.

 - [x] Creating JEE8 war and running om Payara Micro 5
+- [ ] Testing with cdiunit, respons codes and errors
 - [ ] Testing new Beans Validation
+- [ ] Catch all exceptions and always return homebrew responses
+- [ ] Add OpenAPI / Swagger (eg with apiee)

 ## How to build
 You need Java 8 to build this project.